chrisdroid-yal/alx-low_level_programming/0x00-hello_world/README.md

 ## 100-intel
 ### This is a file that generates the assembly code (intel syntax) of a c code and saves it in an output file

+## 101-quote.c
+### This is a c program that prints exactly `and that piece of art is useful" - Dora Korpar, 2015-10-19` to stderr, followed by a new line